 Mining operations and exploration activities are subject to various federal, state, and local laws and regulations in the United States, which govern prospecting, development, mining, production, exports, taxes, labor standards, occupational health, waste disposal, protection of the environment, mine safety, hazardous substances, and other matters.
 We have obtained substantially all licenses, permits, and other authorizations currently required for our mining, exploration and other development programs.
 We believe that we are in compliance in all material respects with applicable laws and regulations.
-Capital expenditures relating to compliance with laws and regulations that regulate the discharge of materials into the environment, or otherwise relating to the protection of the environment, comprise a substantial part of our historical capital expenditures and some of our anticipated future capital expenditures.
+Capital expenditures relating to the protection of the environment, comprise a substantial part of our historical capital expenditures and some of our anticipated future capital expenditures.
 For example, we incur certain expenses and liabilities associated with our reclamation obligations.

 We are generally required to mitigate long-term environmental impacts by stabilizing, contouring, re-sloping, and re-vegetating various portions of a site after mining and mineral processing operations are completed.
 These reclamation efforts are conducted in accordance with plans reviewed and approved by the appropriate regulatory agencies.
 The Nevada Revised Statutes ("NRS") 519A to 519A.280 and Nevada Administrative Code ("NAC") 519A.010 to 519A.415 promulgated by the Nevada State Environmental Commission and the Nevada Division of Environmental Protection ("NDEP"), Bureau of Mining and Reclamation ("BMRR") require a surety bond to be posted for mining projects so that, after completion of the work on such mining projects, the sites are left safe, stable and capable of providing for a productive post-mining use.
 Over the past four years, the Company has provided a reclamation surety bond, through the Lexon Surety Group ("Lexon"), with the BMRR.
 The BMRR, with concurrence from Storey County, has approved our most recent reclamation plan, as revised, and our estimated total costs related thereto of approximately \$7,251,950, including \$6,751,950 for BMRR and \$500,000 of additional reclamation surety bonding directly, with Storey County.
 As part of the surety agreement, the Company agreed to pay a 2.0% annual bonding fee and signed a corporate guarantee.
-The bonded amount is \$7,251,950, and the collateral held on deposit at December 31, 2021 is \$2,695,944.
+The bonded amount is \$7,251,950, and the collateral held on deposit at December 31, 2022 is \$2,727,815.